 Take care to ensure that you are in the right place to catch your train.
 Not all platforms are straight and can be on a curve so you cannot see around the bend.
 Birmingham New Street is a good example of this.

-Be extra vigilant to check that the the departure board on your platform shows your train.
+Be extra vigilant to check that the departure board on your platform shows your train.

 Another reason to be waiting on the right platform with the right ticket in plenty of time to catch your train is that what is termed ‘central door locking.’
-This means that train doors are closed between 30 seconds and 1 minute before the trains departure.
+This means that train doors are closed between 30 seconds and 1 minute before the departure of the train.
 Do not deliberately block train doors as fines can be incurred.

-All external door have a warning tone/warble sounder to announce the doors are closing but they do have a ‘sensitive edge’ that will reopen the doors if accidental door blocking occurs.
-At this the door will reopen.
+All external doors have a warning tone/warble sounder to announce the doors are closing but they do have a ‘sensitive edge’ that will reopen the doors if accidental door blocking occurs.
+At this, the door will reopen.

 The station train departure staff are actively watching for this and will be there to help quickly as it they who will be asked questions why their train is late leaving.